Share

 “Yes,” he said.
 “That’s why I won’t take anything from you.”

 The restraint in his voice was palpable, a thing held tight and trembling.
+Minutes passed—or maybe hours.

+Eventually, exhaustion pulled at me, heavy and insistent.
 “I’m afraid,” I admitted, my voice barely more than breath.

-Ruin shifted closer—just enough that his shoulder brushed my arm.
+Ruin shifted closer, just enough that his shoulder brushed my arm.
 The contact sent a shiver through me.

 “I know,” he said.
 “Sleep.
 I’m here.”

-Ruin was on his feet in an instant, body between me and the door, silent as a shadow.
+I lay back down, my fingers gripping the edge of the blanket.
+The room went too quiet, and a faint sound—metal against metal—slipped under the door.
+Ruin was on his feet in an instant, his body between mine and the door, silent as a shadow.
 He lifted a finger to his lips.

 My heart hammered.

-Ruin’s hand slid behind him—revealing a gun I hadn’t seen.
+The door handle turned slowly.
+Ruin’s hand slid behind her, revealing a gun I hadn’t seen, and the door opened a fraction.

 A voice whispered, “President.”